Security

 • Dia won't pass URLs to the LLM verbatim.
 Links can hide instructions; Dia filters those so they can’t influence the AI.

-What prompt injections can still do…
+That said, prompt injections can still:

 • Cause unexpected style or tone shifts (e.g., making the assistant “talk like a pirate”).